Skip to Content

 Queen’s aims to provide an enriching research environment and enable students to access appropriate resources to develop their potential within one of the UK’s leading research intensive universities.

-Regularly updated student handbooks provide students with an overview of University regulations, policies and procedures, and links to support services such as counselling and disability.
+Regularly updated student handbooks provide students with an overview of University regulations, policies and procedures, and links to support services such as counselling and accessible learning support (formerly Disability Services).

 Schools provide research students with appropriate facilities, normally including a desk in a shared room (for full-time students), access to computing facilities suitable for their research, use of a telephone for research purposes, library access, and laboratory space (as applicable).

 The Graduate School supports postgraduate students to be thinkers, communicators, innovators and leaders who are future-ready.
 Research students can access a range of programmes, training courses and discussion opportunities to develop personally and professionally.
-The Postgraduate Development Programme (PGDP) offers academic skills support, personal development and careers development opportunities for research students at the University.
-The Graduate School provides career guidance for research students, and offers opportunities for networking, working with research stakeholders and meeting potential employers.
-The Graduate School also provides consultation relating to students interested in enterprise, and supports postgraduate students to lead projects to enhance research culture and the postgraduate student experience.
+The Postgraduate Development Programme (PGDP) offers academic and researcher skills support, personal development including 1-2-1 support sessions.
+The Graduate School offers careers development opportunities and careers advice for research students at the University, and offers opportunities for networking, working with research stakeholders and meeting potential employers.
+The Graduate School also provides consultation relating to students interested in enterprise and supports postgraduate students to lead projects to enhance research culture and the postgraduate student experience.

 • Intellectual Property Rights (IPR)